jamesalliban/Cell/README.md

 http://installcell.com

-Cell Server is built using openFrameworks 0.8.0 and Visual Studio 2012 (and Xcode) Cell Client is built using openFrameworks 0.7.0 and Visual Studio 2010
+Cell Server is built using openFrameworks 0.8.0 and Visual Studio 2012 (and Xcode)

+Cell Client is built using openFrameworks 0.7.0 and Visual Studio 2010

 The piece uses the official KinectSDK 1.5.

 The following addons are used:

-ofxXmlSettings

-ofxOSC

 ofxKinectNui by sadmb

-ofxUI by Rez Ali
+ofxUI by Reza Ali

 ofxUnicode by Christopher Baker

 ofxFontStash by Oriol Ferrer Mesià

+ofxXmlSettings

+ofxOSC